-During FY2012, we continued our sponsorship of Team PwC, our support for high-level Canadian athletes who reflect the diversity of our people and the values of our business: leadership, excellence and team work.
+We continued our sponsorship of Team PwC, our support for high-level Canadian athletes who reflect the diversity of our people and the values of our business: leadership, excellence and teamwork.
 One of the goals of this program is to help our athletes go beyond sport and strengthen their interpersonal and business skills through media appearances, speaking engagements, client hosting events and meeting PwC employees from across the country to share their experiences.

-The National Business Book Award is a prestigious $20,000 award sponsored by PwC, recognizing outstanding talent in Canadian business writing.
+The National Business Book Award is a prestigious $20,000 award sponsored by PwC that recognizes outstanding talent in Canadian business writing.
 The winner of this year’s National Business Book Award was Bruce Philip for his book, Consumer Republic: Using Brands to Get What You Want, Make Corporations Behave, and Maybe Even Save the World, published by McClelland & Stewart Ltd.

 PwC Canada is also a founding sponsor of Canada’s CFO of the Year Award.